How to Write a Services Page for Your Business Website

 Talk about their present situation, not in a shaming or scary way, but in a way that makes them feel seen, heard, and understood.

-3. Desire refresh
+3. Desire Refresh

 Highlight the results and benefits they’ll get if they can find the right solution.
 This makes them aspire to take action and sets the stage for your offer reveal.

-4. Your offer(s)
+4. Your Offer(s)

 Now that you’ve empathized with your IC’s pain points and reassured them that their dream is achievable, reveal your offer as the perfect solution.